kdestasio/bidsQC/README.md

 ## Repo Contents<a name="repo-contents">

-### Conversion Scripts<a name="conversion_folder">
+### Conversion Folder<a name="conversion_folder">

-These scripts are located in the [conversion folder](/conversion).
-They allow the user to convert dicoms for only a subset of participants in the dicom directory and to run the conversion on Talapas, the University of Oregon's high performance cluster.
-The scripts in this repo build off of [Dcm2Bids](https://github.com/UNFmontreal/Dcm2Bids), which on its own will allow you to convert the DICOM files to Nifti files.
+The scripts located in the [conversion folder](/conversion) allow the user to convert dicoms for only a subset of participants in the dicom directory and to run the conversion on Talapas, the University of Oregon's high performance cluster.
+They build off of [Dcm2Bids](https://github.com/UNFmontreal/Dcm2Bids), which on its own will allow you to convert the DICOM files to Nifti files en masse.
 See the [Dcm2Bids tutorial](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/) to learn how to do the basic conversion and for detailed instructions on how to create the configuration file specific to _your_ study's dicoms.

 For instructions on how to use the conversion scripts, see the conversion folder [README](/conversion/README.md).